AI Audit for Small Business: What It Is, What You Get, and When to Do One

 That last one matters.
 One of the best things an audit does is stop you wasting money.

-What small business owners usually get wrong
+What do small business owners usually get wrong?

 The common mistake is starting with the tool instead of the problem.
 Someone sees a demo, buys a subscription, and then tries to force the business around it.
 That is backwards.